-Satellite Image of Devastating EF4 Tornado Damage in Alabama
+Satellite Image EF4 Tornado Damage Alabama

-Satellite image captured the destruction of a EF4 tornado that hit Tuscaloosa, Alabama and other areas of the South on Wednesday April 27th.
+IKONOS satellite captured the destruction of an EF4 tornado that hit Tuscaloosa, Alabama, and other areas of the South on Wednesday, April 27th.
 The tornado had a maximum width of half a mile and a path length of 2.82 miles.
 The death toll keeps rising with over 340 claimed dead.
 The twister alone may register as the most powerful long-track tornado in US history.

 IKONOS Satellite Image of Tuscaloosa, Alabama Tornado Damage

 Image copyright © MAXAR.
-All Rights Reserved.)
+All Rights Reserved